kyh/ai-design-canvas/src/ai/tools/generate-image-block.md

 Use this tool to generate an image block on the canvas.
-Image blocks display images from URLs and can be styled with various properties for positioning and sizing.
+Image blocks always use AI-generated images via DALL-E 3 and can be styled with various properties for positioning and sizing.

 ## When to Use This Tool

 Use Generate Image Block when:

 1. The user requests an image to be displayed on the canvas
+2. The user asks for images, illustrations, or graphics
-2. You need to add visual elements like photos, illustrations, or graphics
+3. You need to add visual elements like photos, illustrations, or graphics
-3. The user asks for image placeholders or image content
-4. You want to incorporate external image resources
+4. The user provides a description of an image they want generated

 ## Image Block Properties

 - **label**: Descriptive name for the block (e.g., "Logo", "Photo", "Illustration")
-- **url**: Image URL (can use placeholder URLs like 'https://via.placeholder.com/400' for now)
+- **prompt**: Text description for AI image generation (e.g., "a modern logo with blue gradient", "a sunset over mountains").
+If not provided, the **label** will be used as the prompt.
+Always provide detailed, descriptive prompts for best results.
+- **url**: This field is automatically generated from the AI image and should not be set manually
 - **x, y**: Position on the canvas
 - **width, height**: Dimensions of the image block
 - **fit**: How the image fits within the block ("contain", "cover", "fill", "fitWidth", "fitHeight")